1

 Prevent damage to people, companies and infrastructures

-Create a reliable foundation on which confidence in a networked, digital world can take root and grow
+Build a reliable foundation for confidence in a connected digital world

 Identity and access management: Connected devices must have secure identities and safeguarding measures that only allow authorized users and devices to use them.